flyingcircusio/fc-nixos/doc/src/base.md

 ## Configuration

-All tools can be configured individually with dotfiles in the user's home directory.
+We provide global basic config for some tools, like bash.
+Further configuration can be done with _dotfiles_ in a user's home directory.

-## Interaction

-Service users may invoke {command}`sudo systemctl` to restart individual services manually.
-See also {ref}`nixos-local` for information about how to activate configuration changes.

 % vim: set spell spelllang=en: